apache/aurora/docs/client-commands.md

 When you `start` a job update, the command will return once it has sent the instructions to the scheduler.
-At that point, you may view detailed progress for the update with the `status` subcommand, in addition to viewing graphical progress in the web browser.
+At that point, you may view detailed progress for the update with the `info` subcommand, in addition to viewing graphical progress in the web browser.
 You may also get a full listing of in-progress updates in a cluster with `list`.